Foreign Rental Property Taxes: What to Know

 You may have an FBAR reporting requirement if you set up a foreign bank account for receiving income and paying expenses related to the foreign rental property.
 FBAR reporting rules require that all US citizens must file a report if they have at least $10,000 stored in one or multiple foreign financial accounts.

 One of the differences in owning foreign property rentals abroad versus domestically is depreciation.
 Depreciation is an accounting method of allocating the cost of a tangible asset over its useful life and is used to account for declines in value.
-In other words, the IRS allows a depreciation expense against rental income based on the cost of the regular rental property or overseas rental property.
+In other words, the IRS allows an annual deduction for the “wear and tear” of the property.

 Let’s run a hypothetical calculation to see how this works in practice.
 If the cost of your domestic rental property were $275,000, the depreciation expense would be $275,000 divided by the IRS-allowed 27.5 years of useful life (for residential real estate) for an annual depreciation expense of $10,000.
 The $10,000 depreciation expense offsets your rental income and ultimately reduces any associated tax liability connected with the rental income.